komidawi/ElevatorControlSystem/README.md

 	* write a fuzzer
 	* provide high code coverage
 * probably some other minor improvements
-* improve calculation to count amount of passengers into travel cost
+* improve calculation to count the amount of passengers into travel cost
+* user input validation
+* saving preferences
 * GUI (in the future)